-The Reports dashboard comes with 40+ different reports that provide an easy way to measure and analyze performance across all the different metrics and get a detailed picture of your business.
+The reports dashboard comes with 50+ different WordPress reports that provide an easy way to visualize, measure and analyze performance across all the different metrics and get a detailed picture of your business.
 Every WordPress user report transforms your specific user data into actionable insights that help you better understand your users and make better business decisions.

 General WordPress User Reports

 The registered users report shows the number of users registered by date.
 It supports a daily, weekly, monthly and yearly views.
 By default it shows the number of WordPress users registered for the most recent period, however for a custom reporting, you have the option to move back in time and explore previous periods.
 This WordPress user report can be very useful to explore the user base growth over time on your WordPress site.

 If you have the Geolocation module active, the Geolocation reports will show you all the detected geolocation details of your WordPress users.
 The geolocation data that Users Insights detects is the user country, region and city.
 Therefore, the following user geolocation reports are available: